 What is the annual contribution limit for TFSA?

-The 2020 TFSA contribution limit for is $6,000.
+The 2020 TFSA contribution limit for was $6,000 and the limit remains the same for 2021.
 The annual TFSA limit since the inception of the program are presented below.

 |Years||TFSA Annual Limit|